chorus-ai/chorus-container-apps/azure-pipeline-tf/README.md

 # Azure Pipeline Terraform Runner

-This directory contains a containerized Azure Pipelines agent configured for running Terraform operations in Azure Container Apps.
+This directory contains a containerized Azure Pipelines agent configured for running Terraform operations like plan and apply in Azure Container Apps.

 ## Features